Graduate Student Funding

 All students admitted to the Ph.D. program receive five years of support, and all master's students receive two years.
 This support may be a combination of graduate teaching assistantships, research assistantships, curatorial assistantships, and fellowships.

 EEB encourages students to seek external funding for their research and graduate studies, when feasible.
-Faculty in the department offer courses in proposal writing that are specifically targeted at two of the more common funding avenues: NSF DDIG awards and NSF Graduate Research Fellowships (see below).
+Faculty in the department offer courses in proposal writing that are specifically targeted at one of the more common funding avenues: NSF Graduate Research Fellowships (see below).

 NSF Graduate Research Fellowship